YuriQueriquelli/psql/README.md

 The main idea of this repo is complete the follow tutorial: https://www.postgresqltutorial.com/postgresql-python/ then make some improvements.

-To use, just clone and install requirements.txt
+To use:
+1 - Just clone
+2 - Install requirements.txt
+3 - update database.ini